TheRenegadeCoder/sample-programs-website/docs/projects/merge-sort/python/index.md

 if __name__ == "__main__":
     main(sys.argv[1:])

 ```

 {% endraw %}

-[Merge Sort](https://sampleprograms.io/projects/merge-sort) in [Python](https://sampleprograms.io/languages/python) was written by:
+Merge Sort in [Python](https://sampleprograms.io/languages/python) was written by:

 - Jeremy Grifski
 - Parker Johansen

+This article was written by:

+- Haseeb Majid
+- Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2020 22:17:17.
-The solution was first committed on Dec 22 2018 23:50:12.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution